sumnerevans/sumnerevans.com/content/baltic-cruise/2015-08-09-london-england.md

 impressive.
 We passed the Shard building, the tallest building in Western Europe and then drove across Tower Bridge.
 Then we got off in front of the Tower of London.
 The hop on-hop off tour included a river tour along the River Thames so we boarded the boat.
-Here’s some of the more interesting things our guide pointed out:
+Here's some of the more interesting things our guide pointed out:

 -   Shakespeare's Globe, a building built according to Shakespeare's original Globe Theatre.
-You can still go see plays acted out without stage lighting or microphones (just like they were in Shakespeare’s day).
+You can still go see plays acted out without stage lighting or microphones (just like they were in Shakespeare's day).

 -   We passed under Waterloo Bridge which was built during WWII.
 It is nicknamed the Women's Bridge since it was mainly women that constructed it because all the men were off fighting a war.
-It was built using self cleansing stone so every time it rains (which is fairly often in London) the bridge looks like it’s brand new.
+It was built using self cleansing stone so every time it rains (which is fairly often in London) the bridge looks like it's brand new.
 The guide had a sense of humor.
 He said, "women, you'll be proud.
 This is the only bridge in London to be completed on time and under budget".

-The guide also pointed out some other sites that I’ve already mentioned or will mention.
+The guide also pointed out some other sites that I've already mentioned or will mention.
 After the boat tour we got back on the bus and went passed the Tower of London and some other less important landmarks on our way back to Trafalgar Square.